 PostNL in the Netherlands has now decided to stop making second delivery attempts, freeing this time for them to deliver other packages.
 And Pick-up points are becoming increasingly popular, helping transporters to be more efficient as well.

 To persuade customers to order, your online shop should offer multiple shipping options.
-With Sendcloud, you can easily offer multiple carriers and shipping options at checkout.
+With Sendcloud, you can easily offer multiple carriers and shipping options at the checkout.
 Want to know how exactly this works?
 Then request a free demo, no strings attached!

 It is also difficult to find employees, so robotisation offers a solution.
 A lot of research is already being done and investments are being made in it.